Mygod/mygod-lib-android/README.md

 Issues/pull requests are welcome.

 ## Dependencies
+* Android Support Repository (use SDK manager to install)
 * SBT
-* Android support libraries (use SDK manager to install)

 You should install the latest version unless this repo has been inactive for a long time.
 In that case, go to `build.sbt` for version.